State law · Arizona

 Tucson — The Loop (multi-use path)

 Tucson's The Loop (officially The Chuck Huckelberry Loop) is one of the longest paved multi-use path systems in the US — managed by Pima County.
-The state-default e-bike rule applies on county-managed multi-use paths (all three classes permitted unless the county has restricted via ordinance).
+Under §28-819, Class 1 and Class 2 e-bikes are permitted on the paved Loop; a Class 3 is allowed only where the path is road-adjacent or Pima County has opted it in.
 Verify current Pima County trail policy and posted signage before riding.

 Phoenix area — canal paths + Sun Circle Trail